 If I “accidentally” use up all the filling and have extra pie crust rounds, I simply add a couple chocolate chips and a tiny bit of cherry jam, then fold it into a half moon.
 Crimp the edges with a fork and brush with the egg wash.

 I bake them on the same pans I use for the empanadas – nothing leaks or spreads – and have dessert empanadas that make the perfect ending to our back to school dinner.

 Are you a visual learner?
 Check out the video tutorial.

 Preheat oven to 400 degrees, and remove pie crusts from the fridge.

-Place the chicken into a bowl with the corn and Pace® salsa.
+Place the chicken into a bowl with the corn and salsa.
 Dice the onion and shred the cheese (or go super easy and buy already shredded cheese).

 Unroll a pie crust and dust your surface with flour.
-Gently roll the pie crust just a bit you flatten it evenly and push together any cracks that appeared when you unrolled the crust.
+Gently roll the pie crust with a rolling pin just a bit you flatten it evenly and push together any cracks that appeared when you unrolled the crust.

 Use a fork to whisk the egg to make an egg wash.
 Add a teaspoon of filling to the center of a round.

 If your pie crust doesn’t want to stick together, dip your clean finger in the egg wash and run it lightly around the edge of the bottom round to help it seal.
 Mine sealed fine without this, but this is a great trick.